UP TO PART I COMMENTS

 PPPPPPPPPPPS

 This article apparently has triggered extensive debates if not flamewars on multiple hobbyist forums, newsgroups, and WP.
-It's as if many people see Ic=hfe*Ib as holy, while Ic=Is(e^Vbe/Vt) is dark blasphemy which must be kept from the delicate ears of children.
-The cause of controversy is fairly obvious: at early stages we're all taught that BJTs are current-controlled devices, and only in later engineering physics courses is this claim held up to questioning.
+It's as if many people see Ic=hfe*Ib as holy scripture, while the Shockley equation Ic=Is(e^Vbe/Vt) is Dark Heresy which must be kept from the delicate ears of children.
+The cause of controversy is fairly obvious: at early stages we're all taught that BJTs are current-controlled devices, and only in later engineering physics courses is this claim held up to the harsh spotlight of critical questioning.
 Also, the current-control viewpoint works just fine as long as we give it lip service and then turn around and use Spice programs, or as long as we never look too closely at details of the inner workings of the physics.
-This situation leads most people to firmly decide that Ic really is affected by Ib and not by Vbe.
-(Or perhaps they believe that, in diodes, the Vf diode drop is caused by the current.)
+This situation leads most people to firmly decide that Ic really is affected by Ib, and not by Vbe.
+(Or perhaps they believe that, in diodes, the Vf diode drop is caused by the current?)
 I note that these debates all seem to feature typical flaws:

-• Primary is a sort of backwards reasoning: first we take a stance for, (or against) current control, then we hotly defend that stance against all comers while cherry-picking the supporting evidence and ridiculing all contrary evidence.
-But that's not reason; it's religion or politics.
-Science is the very opposite: in science we try like hell to avoid rigid preconceptions and emotional biases, then we honestly ask whether transistors are controlled by voltage or by current.
-And then we take the answers seriously without desparately twisting facts to avoid losing face in public, without breaking sweat while having steam shoot out our ears, and without descending into mild insanity triggered by smug psychological denial.
+1. Primary is a sort of backwards reasoning: first we take a stance for (or against) current control.
+Then we hotly defend that stance against all comers while cherry-picking the supporting evidence and ridiculing all contrary evidence.
+But that's not reason.
+That's religion or politics.
+It's how pseudoscientists operate.
+Science is the very opposite: in science, first we try like hell to avoid rigid preconceptions and emotional biases.
+We take no stand for or against.
+Then we honestly ask which side of any debate is actually right: ask whether transistors really are controlled by voltage or by current.
+And then we take the answers seriously, without desperately twisting facts to avoid losing face in public, without breaking sweat while having steam shoot out our ears, and without descending into mild insanity triggered by psychological denial that we're not the experts we thought we were, and now everybody has seen that we're on the 'losing' side. :)

-• Second problem: is the BJT current-control viewpoint religiously held by all scientists and engineers everywhere, while voltage control is terribly terribly wrong?
-WRONG. :) Ask some engineering textbook authors.
+2. Second problem: is the current-controlled viewpoint really held by all scientists and engineers everywhere, while voltage control is terribly wrong?
+Nope.
+Look at the Ebers-Moll section of Sedra/Smith, Horowitz/Hill, or most any engineering text.
+Don't trust opinions from people on forums, instead go out and actually ask some engineering authors (many are online!)
 Ask semiconductor physicists.
 Ask professional engineers.
-Their answers will surprise you.
-(And don't ask them about abstract models of black-box transistors, ask about the internal physics: whether Vbe determines Ic, the origin of the Shockley equation, and what role does Ib play?)
+Their answers may surprise you.
+And don't ask them about abstract models of black-box transistors, ask about the topic of this article: the internal physics: ask whether Vbe or Ib determines Ic, ask what is the origin of Ebers-Moll and the Shockley equation, and what role does Ib and hfe actually plau?)

-• Third problem: when Vbe changes, charges must move during the changing profile of the depletion layer, and this requires a momentary charge flow in the base lead.
-I've seen people proclaiming that this proves that Ib "causes" Vbe.
-No, that's an attempt to deceive.
-The voltage across a capacitor sitting on a shelf isn't being caused by a continuing current.
+3. Third problem: transient Ib currents seem to cause confusion.
+Whenever Vbe changes value, charges obviously must move during the changing profile of the depletion layer, and this requires a momentary charge-flow in the base lead.
+I've seen several people proclaiming that this proves that Ib "causes" Vbe.
+No, that's a clear attempt to twist facts.
+The potential barrier in a semiconductor junction isn't "caused" by current any more than the voltage across a capacitor sitting on a shelf is being "caused" by any continuing current.
 In truth it just means that a changing capacitor voltage always requires a momentary current.
-It doesn't apply to the DC case Ic=Is(e^Vbe/Vt) where Vbe is constant, yet the values of Vbe, Ic, and Ib are connected together.
+To explain the high frequency behavior of BJTs, we need Gummel-Poon and not just Ebers-Moll.
+Gummel-Poon is another voltage control model, just like Ebers-Moll.
+This issue doesn't apply to the low-freq or DC case where Ic=Is(e^Vbe/Vt) where Vbe isn't changing, and the values of Vbe, Ic, and Ib are all connected together.
+The Ebers-Moll model shows that Ic is proportional to Vbe, but in order to see this in simple direct fashion, we must ignore the Emitter- Base capacitance and any transient currents which are charging/discharging the Base capacitance during changing conditions.

 LINKS